 The chief benefit of postprint archiving is reaching a much larger audience than you could reach with any priced publication (in print or online).
 Reaching a larger audience increases your impact, including your citation count.
 Many studies confirm that OA articles are cited significantly more often (on the order of 50-300% more often) than non-OA articles from the same journal and year.

 Work with your professional societies to make sure they understand OA.
 Persuade the organization to make its own journals OA, endorse OA for other journals in the field, and support OA eprint archiving by all scholars in the field.
-Also see the list of what learned societies can do.
 Ask the societies where you pay dues to consider these actions.
 Ask other members to help you change access policies at the society.

 Volunteer to serve on your university's committee to evaluate faculty for promotion and tenure.
 Make sure the committee is using criteria that, at the very least, do not penalize faculty for publishing in peer-reviewed OA journals.
 At best, adjust the criteria to give faculty an incentive to provide OA to their peer-reviewed research articles and preprints, either through OA journals or OA archives.
 Work with your administration to adopt university-wide policies that promote OA.

 Make sure that new researchers (and experienced older researchers too!) understand their self-interest in OA.
 Make sure they understand that OA increases the impact of research articles.
 Or, at a minimum, don't let myths about OA circulate without challenge.
 When you meet students, colleagues, or administrators who are curious and want to know more, or who misunderstand and need some facts, direct them to this guide.